This blog is the first of a series on AI business challenges, written by Xomnia’s analytics translators.

 - HOW should our company chase these AI opportunities?

 To answer questions 1 and 2, Xomnia developed an AI value proposition method (further discussed in this blog).
-To answer question 3, we developed a refinement method (AI use case exploration - to be discussed in a future blog) and an organizational assessment (AI maturity quickscan, to be discussed in another future blog).
-Collectively, the answers to these three questions form a tailored roadmap with concise steps to take towards AI capabilities that add value to your business.
-It’s a natural starting point for a company’s AI journey, a shared story that’s essential for inspiring, guiding and connecting (self-managing) data product teams.
+To answer question 3, we developed an organizational assessment and roadmap method (to be discussed in a future blog).
+Collectively, the answers to these three questions form a natural starting point for a company’s AI journey towards business value; a shared story that’s essential for inspiring, guiding and connecting (self-managing) data product teams.

 Back to step 1: Xomnia’s AI value proposition method involves three comprehensive activities for translating business challenges into AI solutions in a matter of weeks: